lamia-lang/lamia/README.md

 - 🤖 Multi-model support (OpenAI, Anthropic, Ollama)
 - 🔄 Automatic fallback to alternative models
-- ✅ Built-in and custom validation system
+- ✅ Built-in and extensible validation system
-- 🛠 Configurable through YAML
+- 🛠 Highly configurable
 - 🔌 Extensible adapter architecture
-- 💻 Interactive CLI interface
+- 💻 Can be used though CLI interface and by Python scripts

 ## Installation